 Archive of past reports and inventories

 2015 Update: GHG Emissions in King County (2.9 Mb)

-*In this inventory, in addition to emissions from things like transportation and energy use, King County pioneered a new methodology that estimated emissions associated with the consumption of goods and services within King County, no matter where they originated.
+In the 2015 and 2008 GHG Emissions in King County reports, in addition to quantifying sources of local emissions from sources like transportation and energy use, King County estimated emissions associated with the consumption of goods and services by King County residents, no matter where the emissions occurred.